simranjotkaur6/cloudflare-ai-chat/README.md

    ```

 4. **Access the application:**
-   - Open `http://localhost:8787/public/index.html` in your browser
+   - Open `http://localhost:8787` in your browser (frontend is served at root)
-   - Or use `http://localhost:8787` to access the API directly
+   - The app features a sidebar with chat list and main chat area
+   - Click "+ New Chat" to create your first conversation

 ### Deployment